zhixiangxue/rill-ai/README.md

 ## Why Rill?

-Building AI agents shouldn't require heavy frameworks.
-Sometimes you just need a simple orchestration piece:
+You don't need heavy frameworks to build AI agents.
+Sometimes you just need simple orchestration:

 - Want to use your own LLM client (chak / OpenAI SDK / Anthropic SDK)? ✅
 - Want to use your own tools (functions / MCP servers / custom implementations)? ✅
 - Want to keep your codebase lightweight and dependencies minimal? ✅
 - Prefer code over YAML/JSON configs?
 Code is the orchestration. ✅

-**Rill is just an orchestration component** - bring your own pieces, Rill handles the flow.
+**Rill just handles orchestration** - bring your own pieces, Rill manages the flow.

 ---

-## Core Philosophy
+## Core Concepts

-Rill embraces the **"code is flow"** design philosophy pioneered by CrewAI - use decorators to define nodes, use Python functions to express logic, no YAML or JSON configs needed.
+Rill draws inspiration from CrewAI's **"code is flow"** approach - use decorators to define nodes, use Python functions to express logic, no YAML or JSON configs needed.

 Built on this foundation, Rill adds:

-1. **Forward routing**: Declare next steps with `goto` right where you are, not reverse subscription
+1. **Direct routing**: Declare next steps with `goto` right where you are, not reverse subscription
-2. **Zero binding**: Framework handles orchestration only, everything else is your call
+2. **No dependencies**: Framework handles orchestration only, everything else is your call

-*Special thanks to CrewAI and LangGraph for inspiring Rill's design.*
+*Thanks to CrewAI and LangGraph for the inspiration.*

 ---